Matru Ki Bijlee Ka Mandola: Plot

 The film tells the story of three individuals, Harphool Singh Mandola a.k.a.
-Harry, his daughter Bijlee Mandola, and Hukum Singh Matru known in short as 'Matru'.
-Harry is a wealthy, cynical businessman who dreams of turning the Mandola village (named after his family) into a shining example of his success and a microcosm of a fledgeling economy in itself, but this dream can only be realized if the villagers agree to sell their land to the government at unfairly low rates in order for the land to be converted into a Special Economic Zone.
+Harry, his daughter Bijlee Mandola, and Hukum Singh Matru a.k.a.
+'Matru'.
+Harry is a wealthy, cynical businessman who dreams of turning the Mandola village into an example of his success.
+However, this dream can only be realized if the villagers agree to sell their land to the government at low rates so that the land can be converted into a Special Economic Zone.

-Among many vices, a vice relevant to the plot, is Harry's drinking.
-He is normally a shrewd, sophisticated and composed individual, but whenever drunk, he turns into an advocate of equality and betterment of the villagers, but regrets these thoughts when sober.
-When he chooses not to drink he hallucinates, as a withdrawal symptom, about a pink buffalo 'Gulabo/Aditi Arora', the mascot of the brand of alcohol he enjoys.
-The knowledge of these hallucinations are later used by Matru as a ploy to get Harry drunk in order to serve his own plans.
+Harry is a drunkard.
+He is normally a shrewd, sophisticated and composed individual, but whenever drunk, he turns into an advocate of equality and betterment of the villagers.
+When he chooses not to drink, he hallucinates, a pink buffalo 'Gulabo/Aditi Arora', the mascot of the brand of alcohol he enjoys.
+When Matru learns of these hallucinations, he uses them as a ploy to get Harry drunk and serve his own plans.

 Bijlee Mandola is the only child of Harry Mandola.
 She lost her mother when she was young and now lives in Mandola village after having received a higher education in New Delhi and later in Oxford, England.
 Bijlee is now in love with Baadal, the son of politician Chaudhari Devi and is all set to marry him.

-Chaudhari Devi is a corrupt politician who, along with her obedients, is helping Harry realize his dream.
+Chaudhari Devi is a corrupt politician who, along with her minions, is helping Harry realize his dream.
 Baadal and Bijlee's union is strategically apt as it serves Harry's and Chaudhari Devi's personal goals.
 While Chaudhari Devi conspires to control Harry's wealth by marrying her son to his daughter, Harry seeks Chaudhari Devi's help in realising his dream in exchange for their children's marriage.

 Matru is a revolutionary, fighting for the villagers' cause of not letting their land being taken away.
 He is educated in Law from JNU, holds a job as Harry's driver and is responsible for regulating Harry's drinking.
 Matru's revolutionary instincts are shown to be significantly influenced by those of Mao Tse-tung.

 The film starts with a negotiation at a liquor shop set in crop laden fields, between the liquor shop owner and a heavily drunk Harry.
 The shop owner's rude refusal to sell alcohol to Harry due to the day being a dry day provokes Harry to run his limousine into the shop.